pegasus-x/chat-app/README.md

-# 💬 Realtime Chat App
+# 💬 SyncTalk Realtime Chat App

 A full-stack real-time chat application where users can register, chat instantly with each other, and view live online/offline status.
 Built with React, Node.js, and Socket.IO.